Citizenship

 How to obtain multiple citizenships

-There can be several investment options:
+There are several investment options available:

-• buying a property;
+• buying property;

 • purchasing government bonds;